railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

    :scale: 50
    :align: center

-   *Job Position in your Organization*
+   *Job Position in the organization*

-You can analyse data of the recruitment process through the menu :menuselection:`Human Resources --> Reporting --> Recruitment Analysis`.

 The key features of OpenERP for the process of hiring the new people using :mod:`hr_recruitment` module.